Finite-Sample Analysis of Nonlinear Stochastic Approximation with Applications in Reinforcement Learning: Nonlinear SA with Markovian Noise

-Theorem \ref{thm:main} is one of our main contribution in that (1) The function $F(x,\theta)$ is allowed to be nonlinear, (2) It holds when $\{X_k\}$ is sampled in a Markovian manner, and (3) No modifications on Algorithm (\ref{sa:algorithm}) (e.g., adding a projection step) is needed to establish the result.
+On the RHS of Eq. (\ref{eq:sa-bound}), the first term represents the bias due to the initial guess $\theta_0$, and the second term captures the variance due to the noise.
+Theorem \ref{thm:main} is one of our main contributions in that (1) the function $F(x,\theta)$ is allowed to be nonlinear, (2) it holds when $\{X_k\}$ is a Markov chain instead of being i.i.d., and (3) no modification on Algorithm (\ref{sa:algorithm}) (e.g., adding a projection step) is needed to establish the results.

-After establishing the finite-sample bound of Algorithm (\ref{sa:algorithm}) in its general form, we next consider several common choices of step sizes, and see more explicitly what are the corresponding convergence rates.
-We begin by presenting the result for using constant step sizes, whose proof can be found in Appendix \ref{pf:thm:constant}.
+After establishing the finite-sample bounds of Algorithm (\ref{sa:algorithm}) in its general form, we next consider several common choices of stepsizes, and determine the corresponding convergence rates.
+We begin by presenting the result when using constant stepsize.
+The proof of the following corollary is presented in Section \ref{pf:thm:constant_step_size}.